Best Free CRM Tools for Small Business 2026: 8 Top Picks Compared

 - Unlimited contacts and deals on free tier

-- On-premise option available for data-sensitive businesses
+- On-premise option available for sensitive data

 Cons: